 Some have marketed booster seats for kids who weigh as little as 30 pounds, despite decades of consensus among experts that booster seats are unsafe for kids under 40 pounds.
 Children who weigh less than 40 pounds are safest in traditional car seats with internal harnesses.
 That said, Evenflo and Graco did raise their minimum weight for booster seats to 40 pounds after ProPublica’s original investigation.

 Three other brands, Artsana, KidsEmbrace and Baby Trend, continue to market booster seats for kids who weigh less than 40 pounds.

 Several manufacturers, like Evenflo, apparently produced advertising that their booster seats had passed side-impact tests when they had not, or when those tests were meaningless.

 For example, the subcommittee found, Dorel’s AirProtect feature was advertised as minimizing the risk of child injuries in side-impact crashes.
 “This is unsubstantiated and misleads consumers into thinking the seats are actually safe,” the investigation found.
-The AirProtect feature does not prevent head and neck injuries in side-impact collisions.
+The congressional investigators found the AirProtect feature does not appear to prevent head and neck injuries in side-impact collisions.

 ProPublica has released detailed findings from the congressional investigation.
 We strongly recommend reading ProPublica’s latest report for all the detailed findings of the report that are too lengthy to be covered here.